AN ABBREVIATED VERSION OF MEDITATION

 The SC meditation system is the culmination of over 50 years of research and personal trail-blazing through trial and error meditation to find the Way of Life within.
 This has been my calling in life, but most people have no desire to meditate as they are enthralled and attached to the pleasures of the material world.

 Although people don’t want to meditate, everyone wants to feel better about themselves.
-They want emotional stability and peace of mind so they can feel comfortable and secure in their lives.
+They want emotional stability, peace of mind and they want to feel comfortable, secure and acceptable to people in their lives.
 This is why there is a need for an abbreviated version of meditation which will provide the reader with the bare minimum of what is needed to achieve these and other desired states; this is based on a 5-minute daily meditation.
 This is for those people who have trouble sitting still and being at peace with themselves while doing nothing.

 The content in the 4 stages of meditation is mostly knowledge about what takes place in the 3 areas of consciousness in our body: the physical, the psycho-cognitive, and the spiritual or noetic (the circles in diagram above).
 The physical is the most active because of the instinctual, auto-erotic drives in the nature-body (the 3 centers below the diaphragm in diagram below) and the senses which provide us with sensual information about the outside world.
 The psycho-cognitive nature (ego and body-mind) forms perceptions and opinions about our worldly activities which determine our attraction or aversion to those things in our life.